sieun-Bae/Python-Programmin_data-science/README.md

 # Python-Programming_data-science
-These are the excercies in Data Science and Python Class by Prof. Yung-June Ju
+These are the excercies in Data Science and Python Class by Prof. YongJun Zhu, SKKU.